 Whether you want to be paid for your passion or are open to it being an unpaid calling, working your strengths is a great way to hone your talent or find them.

 Work your strengths by spending most of your time on what you’re good at (what we call FOCUS).
 Work on it during your time off and whenever you can.
 If you’re willing to spend time (and money) on something, that’s a good indication it’s a strength and something you can be passionate about.

 Lean into your interests:

 Learning a language is always a great interest to pursue because, in our global world, it can open doors to new people, experiences and careers.
 It might take you to a career in another country where you also meet the love of your life.

-First, though, you’d have to have followed that interest.
-Unpursued interests is one sure way to never find your passion.
+First, though, you will have to follow that interest.
+Unpursued interests is a sure way to never find your passion.